dschnare/binderjs/Readme.md

 # Overview

-Binderjs is am object-oriented property-binding API.
+Binderjs is an object-oriented property-binding API for JavaScript.
 See the [reference](https://github.com/dschnare/binderjs/blob/master/Reference.md) for usage and API reference.

 # Features